-In the event of incapacity the insurer will seek details from you, your employer, and your doctors.
+In the event of incapacity, the insurer will seek details from you, your employer, and your doctors.
 Any doctors' fees for reports or examinations will be paid by the insurer.
 Once a claim has been established and income payments commence, the insurer will periodically seek to review your medical condition.

-You must ensure that the Scheme Administrator, Lane Clark & Peacock is notified if you have been unable to work for four consecutive weeks due to illness or injury.
+You must ensure that the Scheme Administrator, Broadstone are notified of any ongoing absence due to illness or injury within 4 weeks of the first day of absence.
 This is required by the insurers, even though the benefit under the policy will only begin after 26 weeks of absence, and even if you believe your absence is unlikely to continue for 26 weeks or longer.